torch-core/tolk-auth/README.md

 - The `Auth` structure is the core data structure of the permission system, managing the owner and permission dictionaries.
 - It supports up to 256 roles, using bitmasks in `RoleMask` (uint256).
-- Add this structure to your contract's storage layout:
+- Add this structure to your contract's storage layout

 ```solidity
 struct Auth {